ANNarchy/ANNarchy/docs/intro/Installation.rst

 Installation of ANNarchy
 *************************

-ANNarchy is designed to run on GNU/Linux.
+ANNarchy is designed to run on GNU/Linux and OSX.
 It relies mostly on a C++ compiler, Cython (C for Python extension) and Python (NumPy, Sympy) libraries.
-Installation on MacOS is theoretically possible, but not tested yet.
 Installation on Windows is not yet possible.

 Download
 ===========